xRamazaNx/NotesAsChat/README.md

 # NotesAsChat
-The application for creating notes as the chat view.
+The application for creating notes as the chat.